4 Interesting Features Fintech App Founders Should Consider in 2023

 - Many businesses worldwide have to bear heavy amounts in currency conversion.
 Especially businesses that deal in exports, international services, etc pay a very hefty amount in conversion.
 Many fintech founders are now trying to build a blockchain-enabled platform that can unify multiple payments to avoid repeated conversion charges.
 Let me explain this with a simple example.
 Suppose I am an Indian.
 I work for an American firm.
 The American firm pays me $ 100 per hour.
 In the course of my work, I take help from a Native American writer.
 Currently, I will charge the American company $ 100.
 I will pay conversion charges and then get my money in Indian Rupees.
 Now when I have to pay the native writer I will have to again convert it into USD and then pay.
 So I end up paying conversion charges twice.
 A currency manager can help us keep our funds in multiple currencies.

-To conclude, there are several features that fintech founders should scratch their head around.
+To conclude, there are several features that fintech founders should scratch their heads around.
 Please make use of the comment box to add some more features that come to your mind.